21nOrg/docs/docs/memotron/switch-from-other-tools/capacities.md

 ### Concept mapping

-Below is a concept map of Notion when compared to Memotron.
+Below is a concept map of Capacities when compared to Memotron.

 **Capacities → Memotron**